DodoDev95/STT-transcriber/README.md

 ---

 ## IMPORTANT
-The project is set to use the "cuda" model in the transcriber, which relies on GPU processing so you would have to install the NVIDIA CUDA toolkit and CUDNN.
+The project is set to use the "cuda" model in the transcriber, which relies on GPU processing with NVIDIA hardware, so you would have to install the NVIDIA CUDA toolkit and CUDNN.
 To use the CPU powered version of the model set the variables in /STT/app.py to:
 `
 model = WhisperModel("base", device="cpu", compute_type="int8")